Tenant Screening Checklist for Maryland Landlords (8-Step Process)

-Among a landlord’s most important decisions is to properly screen tenants.
+Among a landlord’s most important decisions is to properly screen rental applicants.
 Once you get interest from your rental advertisement, choosing a great applicant is the key to a successful rental property.

 A perfect tenant contributes to business growth by paying the monthly rent on time and in full each month as well as complying with the conditions under the lease agreement.
 Finding long-term tenants will also help with your financial security as a landlord.

-Since choosing the right renter for your properties is so important, we advise that a Maryland landlord develops a process for screening tenants to make the process thorough and the same for every candidate.
+Since choosing the right tenant for your properties is so important, we advise that a Maryland landlord develops a process for tenant screening and creating tenant screening reports to make the process thorough and the same for every candidate.
 You’re trusting whichever applicant you choose to keep your Maryland rental business reasonably well-maintained, so a detailed tenant screening process allows you to make the most well-informed decision possible.

 What’s Considered a Quality Tenant?

-The right tenants naturally make timely rent payments and maintain your unit in good condition.
-The factors to look for during an applicant screening are:
+The right renters naturally make timely rent payments and maintain your unit in good condition.
+The factors to look for during a tenant screening are:

-- Reliable tenants who can afford the rent so you are not left with unpaid rent or late payments
+- Reliable renters who can afford the rent so you are not left with unpaid rent or late payments

 - Someone with a stable job and a clear criminal background check